Xu-Justin/auto-pokemeow/README.md

 Run the program and start catching pokemons.

 * `--preview`
-Run the program in simulation condition.
+Run the program in simulation environment.

 * `--config {path/to/json}`
 Determine which configuration json file to use. (default: `config.json`)